Get

 4. Respect Your Pet

 While you must be firm with your Basset Hound, you must also respect them.
 Never yell at or hit your pet when they don’t listen or have an accident.
-You’ll want to teach your dog to respect you and your property, so you’ll need to respect the puppy in return.
+You’ll want to teach your dog to trust you and understand expectations, so you’ll need to respect the puppy in return.

-There is no wrong or right way to teach your pet respect as long as you’re patient and loving with them.
-A firm “No” when the dog does something wrong or a “Good boy” when they do the right thing is a start, but you and every family member must be consistent for the training to work.
+There is no single method that works for every dog, as long as you’re patient and use positive, reward-based training methods.
+A clear, calm interruption and redirection when the dog does something wrong or a “Good boy” when they do the right thing is a start, but you and every family member must be consistent for the training to work.

 5. Use Different Types of Training